 While the Pokemon titles on Nintendo 64 weren’t the traditional baseline games, that doesn’t mean they weren’t enjoyable.
 Pokemon Snap offered a different way to catch ’em all.
 Instead of filling your Pokedex, you caught them on your film roll.

 Pokemon Snap’s chill and laid-back experience naturally led to plenty of replayability.
 It was a short and sweet affair that wasn’t too demanding of your time.
 Compared to the grind the main franchise can be at times, it was an enjoyable alternative to sit back, relax, and take pictures of ’em all.

 Star Fox 64

-Normally, I’m not the biggest fan of playing through single-player campaigns ad nauseum.
-Star Fox 64 is the exception because the game had it all.
+Usually, I’m not the biggest fan of playing through single-player campaigns ad nauseum.
+However, Star Fox 64 is the exception because the game had it all.